openforge-sh/liboqs-node/README.md

 </details>

-See `algorithms.json` for the complete algorithm registry.
+See `algorithms.json` for the complete algorithm registry, or [the algorithms section](#available-algorithms-1).
 All 97 algorithms have WASM modules, JavaScript wrappers, TypeScript definitions, and test coverage.

 ## Installation